-Clean hands frequently with soap and water or with alcohol-based hand rub (> 60% ethanol).
+Clean hands frequently with soap and water or with alcohol-based and rub (> 60% ethanol).

-Avoid unnecessary exposure to the ill crew member and avoid sharing items, such as eating utensils, dishes, drinks and
+Avoid unnecessarv exposure to the ill crew member and avoid sharing items, such as eating utensils, dishes, drinks and towels.

 When coughing or sneezing, cover your mouth and nose with flexed elbow or use disposable tissue and discard after use.